 “What happened?”
 Lidia released the dummy, worried.
-“He was really looking forward to it yesterday.”
+“He was really looking forward to it.”

 “He is old, Lidia.
-It happens to everyone; there is not much light or clap left in his thunder.
+It happens to everyone; there is not much light or clap left in his spark.
 Just another reason for you to finish replacing him.
 I prepared a special surprise.”

 The floor of the gymnasium shook, a stone pillar raising in the middle.
-The telluric intrusion started to fragment, slowly revealing an enormous humanoid creature, gray skin, elongated skull, enormous and pitch black eyes, long fangs and a disturbing tentacle-like beard.
-With an infernal scream it sealed the underground entrance.
+The telluric intrusion started to fragment, slowly revealing an enormous humanoid creature: gray skin, elongated skull, enormous and pitch black eyes, long fangs and a disturbing tentacle-like beard.
+With an infernal scream they sealed the underground entrance.

-Lidia jumped into its shoulders, laughing and swinging like a small child.
+Lidia jumped into their shoulders, laughing and swinging like a small child.

 The veteran Nox smiled, throwing a pomegranate at Lidia.

-“He is your exam.”
+“They are your exam.”
 Lidia and Orcus fixed their eyes in each other for a moment; Orcus projected inside of Lidia’s mind an image of both of them fighting.
-Against all expectations, Lidia somehow grew even paler, face seized by terror as she ran towards the nearest corner.
-The creature reached to its mouth with its claws, detaching the lower jaw and growing tentacles pushing it towards the floor.
-Its limbs spread as it felt to all four like some freakish spider.
+Against what everyone thought possible, Lidia grew even paler, face seized by terror as she ran towards the nearest corner.
+The creature reached to their mouth with their claws, detaching the lower jaw and growing tentacles pushing it towards the floor.
+Their limbs spread as it felt to all four like some freakish spider.

 Lidia was still trying to understand what was going as the impossibly wide of Orcus started to pull towards it all the content of the gymnasium: training dummies, weights, sweat-drenched clothing, replacement uniforms.
 Everything, including a stunned girl that was running in the same spot, searching for something that she could grab without dropping the pomegranate.
 Such a futile exercise!
 Lidia fought to sustain the same distance, but the suction was too strong, forcing her to run faster and faster in order to avoid being swallowed.
 Quickly that became insufficient, the girl noticing with horror as the distance slowly but surely shrank.

-Admitting the futility of resistance and avoiding tiring herself for nothing., Lidia slowed down a bit, getting closer to Orcus.
-Exploiting the sudden acceleration, she jumped and kicked the creature right in the slits that passed for nostrils; face, center mass.
+Admitting the futility of resistance and avoiding tiring herself for nothing, Lidia slowed down a bit, getting closer to Orcus.
+Exploiting the sudden acceleration, she jumped and kicked the creature right in the nostrils.

 “Sorry!
 Sorry!”
-Lidia screamed exasperated at the same time she spun around its neck, trying to avoid the tentacles.
-She jumped up Orcus back, punching it violently; it groaned but kept swallowing with the same intensity.
-Giving in to despair, Lidia threw herself against the creature’s legs, applying her weight to force Orcus to fall; watching as her examiner vacillated, Lidia sighed in relief and eagerly used her speed to jump between limbs, wounding them.
+Lidia screamed exasperated as she spun around its neck, trying to avoid the tentacles.
+She jumped on Orcus’ back, punching it violently; they groaned but kept swallowing with the same intensity.
+Giving in to despair, Lidia threw herself against the creature’s legs, applying her weight to force Orcus to fall.
+Watching as her examiner vacillated, Lidia sighed in relief and eagerly used her speed to jump between limbs, wounding them.

-Instead of raising from the ground, her examiner had somehow inverted gravity for one critical moment, throwing Lidia against the roof and lifting itself.
-The effect ended as suddenly as it was triggered, throwing the girl against the floor.
+Instead of raising from the ground, her examiner had somehow inverted gravity for one critical moment, throwing Lidia against the roof and lifting themselves.
+The effect ended as suddenly as it had been triggered, throwing the girl against the floor.
 Her senses drowned by the pain, took a while for her to realize two important things.

 “No, no, no.” Lidia begged, shaking as she tried to raise; all complaints were in vain, her examiner glad to eat the pomegranate.